-Professor Anne Lingford-Hughes has been Professor of Addiction Biology at Imperial College since 2009.
-She is also a Consultant Psychiatrist with a particular interest in pharmacological treatments of alcohol problems and comorbidity at Central North West London NHS Foundation Trust.
+Professor Anne Lingford-Hughes is Head, Centre for Psychiatry and Professor of Addiction Biology at Imperial College London.
+She is also a Consultant Psychiatrist with a particular interest in pharmacological treatments of alcohol problems and other substance addictions at Central North West London NHS Foundation Trust.
 Her research has focused on using neuroimaging and neuropharmacological challenges to characterize the neurobiology of addiction.
-In particular she has used positron emission tomography (PET) to characterize the dopamine (DRD2, DRD3), opioid (mu), GABA-benzodiazepine (a5 subtype), GABA-B, NK1 receptor systems in a range of substance addictions including alcoholism, cocaine and opiate dependence.
-She is currently working on MRC funded studies, one with Cambridge and Manchester, on pharmacology of different vulnerabilities to relapse in alcohol, heroin and cocaine addiction.
-In another collaboration with Cambridge, she is exploring the neurobiology of gambling to compare this behavioural addiction with drug addiction.
+In particular she has used positron emission tomography (PET) and MR to characterize the dopamine (DRD2, DRD3), opioid (mu), GABA-benzodiazepine (a5 subtype), GABA-B, NK1 receptor systems in a range of substance addictions including alcoholism, cocaine and opiate dependence as well disordered gambling.
+More recently she has been exploring neuroinflammatory processes and amyloid deposition in alcoholism.
+The aim of her research programme is to better understand neurobiology underpinning these disorders to improve treatment.

 If you are interested in finding out more about our studies into alcoholism and participating if you are abstinent and well, please email firstname.lastname@example.org for more information.

-Prof Lingford-Hughes leads the MRC Addiction Research Clinical Training Programme (MARC) with Prof Colin Drummond, IOPPN, KCL and Prof Matt Hickman, University of Bristol.
+Professor Anne Lingford-Hughes leads the MRC Addiction Research Clinical Training Programme (MARC) with Prof Colin Drummond, IOPPN, KCL and Prof Matt Hickman, University of Bristol.
 For events and opportunities associated with MARC see https://www.imperial.ac.uk/medicine/study/mrc-addiction-research-clinical-training/.
 Please contact us if you are a clinician interested in exploring the possibility of conducting a PhD in the area of addiction to develop your career in this vital clinical area.

 Prof Lingford-Hughes is past Hon.
 General Secretary of the British Association for Psychopharmacology.
 She co-developed and wrote their guidelines about the pharmacological management of substance misuse and addiction and comorbidity with psychiatric disorders.
 She has also contributed to NICE guidance regarding pharmacotherapy of opiate detoxification and alcohol misuse and dependence.